Deploying Quarkus applications to OpenShift

 that is configured to automatically trigger a deployment.

-The base/builder image is specified using base-jvm-image
+The base or builder image is specified by using base-jvm-image

 and base-native-image

-for jvm and native mode respectively.
-An ImageStream for the image is automatically generated, unless these properties are used to reference an existing ImageStreamTag in the internal openshift registry.
-For example:
+for the image is automatically generated, unless these properties are used to reference an existing ImageStreamTag

 quarkus.openshift.base-jvm-image=image-registry.openshift-image-registry.svc:5000/some-project/openjdk-11:17.1.16.

-During the build you may find the
+During the build you might find the

 For more information, see deploying to Kubernetes. |